Portal2001/Best-minecraft-plugins/README.md

    - have auto old data clear system to prevent from corrupt.
    - in build inventory rollback
    - ore announcer(staff alert on any block place)
+   - it need database to work if you dont have then stick with [CoreProtect](https://www.spigotmc.org/resources/coreprotect.8631/)

 ### Anticheat
 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) best free anti-cheat plugin 1.4 to 1.18.1.